 I have met many artists over the years who are born salespeople as well as great artists.
 If you, like them, find it easy, fun, and exciting to sell, then securing gallery representation is not going to be your highest priority.

 Again, if that were all the math you had to do, this would, I think, be a pretty easy decision.
-There are other variables to consider, however.
+There are other variables to consider, however:

-Second, not all galleries are created equal.
+- Not all galleries are created equal.
 Some galleries work hard to earn their commission.
 They actively promote their artists and engage their buyers.
 Other galleries seem to take the spider approach by opening their doors and waiting for buyers to get caught in their web.
 Sometimes fate smiles on the second type of gallery and they sell well due to their location or some other combination of factors, but you are far more likely to be successful in a gallery that’s hard at work.
 In other words, you want to work with galleries that earn their commission.

-Fourth, the art market is rapidly evolving as many tools formerly available only to artists through galleries (brochures, international exposure, the internet) make it possible for artists to promote their work effectively to qualified buyers.
+- The art market is rapidly evolving as many tools formerly available only to artists through galleries (brochures, international exposure, the internet) make it possible for artists to promote their work effectively to qualified buyers.
 As the internet and technology make all of this easier, the calculation changes, and I don’t blame artists for running the numbers to see if it makes more sense to manage their own marketing and sales.
 I believe that galleries still offer consistent exposure that is difficult to duplicate in the virtual world, but the equation continues to move in the artist’s favor.

-If the gallery can eventually sell the work for twice or three times what you would have been able to sell it yourself you end up making more money and doing less work!
+If the gallery can eventually sell the work for twice or three times what you would have been able to sell it yourself, you end up making more money and doing less work!

 Those are all factors that weigh against the gallery relationship.
-On the “pro” side you should consider that you may gain some credibility in the eyes of your buyers by showing in galleries.
+On the “pro” side, you should consider that you may gain some credibility in the eyes of your buyers by showing in galleries.
 Many artists report buyers often ask what galleries they are showing in.
 It is also often the case that a gallery can sell your art at a higher price than you can sell yourself at art shows or out of the studio.
-In the long-term, the higher prices a gallery can command change the initial arithmetic pretty dramatically.
-If the gallery can eventually sell the work for twice or three times what you would have been able to sell it yourself you end up making more money and doing less work!
+In the long term, the higher prices a gallery can command change the initial arithmetic pretty dramatically.
+If the gallery can eventually sell the work for twice or three times what you would have been able to sell it yourself, you end up making more money and doing less work!

-What do you think – are you willing to pay gallery commissions or do you prefer to market your work on your own?
+What do you think – are you willing to pay gallery commissions, or do you prefer to market your work on your own?
 What benefits do you see to self-representation?
 To gallery representation?
 Leave your thoughts and comments below.